Veeva Direct Data API: A Complete Technical Guide

 Export Document Versionsendpoint can push large batches of files to a staging server, but it is not designed for incremental data integration (nor does it export structured metadata in an analytics-friendly format) ([18]). -

 Custom connectors and ETL tools.
 Some integration platforms (like Fivetran, CData, ODI, etc.) have developed connectors for Vault.
-For instance, Fivetran offers a Vault connector (currently in Beta) that incrementally synchronizes Vault objects to a data warehouse using Vault’s APIs ([18]).
+For instance, Fivetran offers a Vault connector that incrementally synchronizes Vault objects to a data warehouse using Vault’s APIs ([19]).
 This connector detects changes by looking at

 modified_date__vfields and even calls Vault’s deletion API to capture deleted records ([19]).
 While effective for many use cases, such connectors are essentially doing the same transactional retrieval under the hood and are subject to Vault’s API performance limits and complexity.
 In practice, before DDA, organizations often had to custom-build integrations.
 A consultant from phData noted that “there are no commercially available connectors” and they had to build their own framework to ingest Vault data into Snowflake ([20]).